Trump says he looks like Lone Ranger in a mask and likes it

-Trump’s comments came a day after Republican lawmakers suggested that the president wear a mask in public to set a good example for Americans.
+Trump’s comments came a day after Republican lawmakers suggested that he wear a mask in public to set a good example for Americans.

 “If I were in a tight situation with people, I would absolutely,” Trump said in the interview.

 Trump has long resisted being photographed in a mask.
-In early April, the Centers for Disease Control and Prevention issued a recommendation that people wear cloth face coverings in public settings where other social distancing measures were difficult to maintain.
+In early April, the Centers for Disease Control and Prevention recommended that people wear cloth face coverings in public settings where other social distancing measures were difficult to maintain.

 On Wednesday, he sounded a different tone, saying, “I had a mask on.
 I sort of liked the way I looked.
 OK.
 I thought it was OK.
 It was a dark black mask, and I thought it looked OK.